DJF144/Inspect2026/README.md

 ### 1. Dashboard

+The application dashboard provides:

-- **Create New Order** button
+- A **Create New Order** button
 - **Dashboard** with five analytics tiles:
-  - **My Tasks** → opens all tasks for the user and state is open
+  - **My Tasks** — opens all tasks for the user with state Open
-  - **Critical Tasks** → opens all tasks for the user and priority is critical
+  - **Critical Tasks** — opens all tasks for the user with priority Critical
-  - **Closed Completed Tasks** → opens all tasks for the user and state is Closed Complete
+  - **Closed Complete Tasks** — opens all tasks for the user with state Closed Complete
-  - **Closed Incomplete Tasks** → opens all tasks for the user and state is open Closed Incomplete
+  - **Closed Incomplete Tasks** — opens all tasks for the user with state Closed Incomplete
-  - **All Tasks** → opens all tasks for the user
+  - **All Tasks** — opens all tasks for the user

 ---

 ### 2. Order Management

 #### Order Form Fields